The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 -

-And, focus not only on the tea leaves but also on the water.
+And be particular not only about the tea leaves but also about the water.

 Summary

-The aroma and sweetness of hojicha are not solely determined by the tea leaves.
+The aroma and sweetness of hojicha are not determined by the tea leaves alone.

 In fact, water plays a significant role.